 The New Year starts with one of the most challenging gardening months.
 January is typically hot and humid.
-Summer rains bring relief but the intense heat results in many plants taking strain.
-Plants in full sun locations and containers in particular need regular watering to survive the intense heat of summer.
+Summer rains bring relief but the intense heat results in many plants taking strains.
+Plants in full sun locations and containers, in particular, need regular watering to survive the intense heat of summer.

 Regular watering requires time and attention to detail, both of which are precious and in short supply.
 To simplify and reduce the frequency between watering, it is advisable to apply a mulch to area’s that are exposed to the hot dry conditions.

 Mulching refers to the application of a layer of material to the soil surface.
 This layer is usually but not exclusively organic in nature.
 The layer can be permanent or temporary and can be applied to open bare soil or around existing plants.

 Mulching has the following benefits to your soil:

 · Conserves water and moisture

 · Protects roots from cold weather conditions.